pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 We will navigate to :navpath:Event → :fa3-ticket: Products → Quotas:.
 This page shows the list of all quotas for the event.
-At the moment, this includes the "Regular ticket" quota, containing the standard ticket as a product, and the "Reduced ticket" quota, not containing any ticket.
+At the moment, this includes the "Regular ticket" quota, containing the regular admission ticket as a product, and the "Reduced ticket" quota, not containing any ticket.
 The list also displays the total capacity and how many items remain for each quota.

 ### Quotas for tickets